 Step #9 Repeat The Process

-Baby back ribs take a total of four hours to cook in total.
+Four hours to cook in total - this is how long to smoke baby back ribs.
 After you have let both sides cook for one hour each, you have to repeat the entire process of cooking them again.
 Make sure that both sides have been cooked for at least two hours to prevent your meat from being too uncooked.
-At the end of the entire process, the meat of the ribs should be dark brown.
+At the end of smoking meat of the ribs should be dark brown.
 You may notice that the meat is starting to shrink away from the bones.
 This is completely normal and is nothing to be alarmed about.
 After you have cooked your meat for about four hours, remove it from the grill and transport it onto a serving or baking dish.
 Let it sit for around five to ten minutes depending on the outside temperature before you slice it up and get ready to serve it.

 How To Know If Your Meat Is Done

 There are a number of ways in which you can find out if your meat is done, other than slicing it up and seeing of course.
 One of the ways to check is with a cooking thermometer.
 Poke your tool into the thickest part of the meat to check the internal temperature.
 If it is above 145 degrees on the inside, it is most probably ready.
 Anything under that and your meat will require a little bit more cooking before it is ready to eat.
 Another way to check is with a simple toothpick.
 Once again, poke this into the thickest part of the meat.
 If the toothpick comes out without any residue on it, your meat is ready to be served.

 Smoking ribs is easier than it seems.
 Add a bit of bbq sauce and your friends will be begging you for the recipe.
 If you’re a fan of ribs, to end this tutorial, I have another quick and easy recipe in this video: Barbecue Pork Ribs: Melts in your Mouth Easy Recipe for Pork Ribs

 Are Baby Back Ribs Different From Spare Ribs?